Optum/faas-swagger/README.md

 Use the make file to build the utility.
 The make file request for 3 parameters.

-1. Path where the swagger.yml will be hosted, this is the path where this utility is going to serve the swagger.yml
+ 1. Path where this utility is going to serve the swagger.yml
  2. Openfaas gateway.
 If you are planning to deploy this utility in the same namsepace as openfaas (which we recomend) the url will be http://gateway:8080
-3. your docker hub where this utility image will be pushed
+ 3. Your docker hub where this utility image will be pushed

 All the artifacts will be stored in the .deploy folder.